Client

 Countries across Latin America and the Caribbean

-Companies across Latin America were managing supplier relationships across scattered spreadsheets, email chains, and slow manual approvals.
-Procurement, Finance, and Compliance were each working from different versions of the same information — with no shared system, no audit trail, and no way to surface supplier risk before it became a problem.
+Across Latin America, companies were running supplier relationships out of scattered spreadsheets, email chains, and slow manual approvals.
+Procurement, Finance, and Compliance each worked from a different copy of the same information, with no shared system, no audit trail, and no way to catch supplier risk before it turned into a problem.

-The internal side — Procurement, Finance, Compliance — needs density: risk grades, D&B ratings, audit trails, document status, approval workflows.
-The external side — the supplier completing their own onboarding — needs simplicity: one question at a time, plain language, a clear answer to “why do we need this?”
+The internal side needs density: risk grades, D&B ratings, audit trails, document status, approval routing.
+The supplier side needs the opposite, one question at a time, plain language, and a clear answer to "why do you need this?"

-The supplier side of the platform required a separate research lens entirely — external users had no existing familiarity with the system and no professional obligation to engage with complexity.
-The onboarding experience had to be designed for a first-time user completing a regulatory requirement, not an internal analyst with daily access.
+The supplier side needed a different research lens entirely.
+External users had no familiarity with the system and no reason to push through complexity.
+That side had to be designed for a first-time user completing a regulatory requirement, not an internal analyst with daily access.

-Procurement teams manage the full supplier portfolio through customisable onboarding workflows: document requests, status tracking, approval routing.
-The real-time dashboard surfaces at-risk suppliers across the portfolio without requiring manual investigation.
-D&B financial ratings, risk indicators, and country-level breakdowns are integrated at every evaluation stage — giving Finance and Compliance a single auditable view of supplier health.
+Procurement runs the full supplier portfolio through customisable onboarding workflows: document requests, status tracking, approval routing.
+The dashboard surfaces at-risk suppliers across the portfolio without anyone having to go digging.
+D&B financial ratings and risk indicators sit at every evaluation stage, so Finance and Compliance share one auditable view of supplier health.

-Built-in evaluation tools pull D&B rating data — financial strength, risk indicator, Paydex score — directly into the supplier profile.
-The rating filter modal surfaces the full Dun & Bradstreet scale so analysts can set thresholds and filter the portfolio without leaving the platform.
+The screening tools pull D&B rating data, financial strength, risk indicator, Paydex score, straight into the supplier profile, and the rating filter surfaces the full Dun & Bradstreet scale so analysts can set thresholds without leaving the platform.
+Underneath it, the permissions model, Admin, Manager, Finance, Compliance, Read-Only, is what keeps three reading speeds from stepping on each other.

-The supplier-facing flow is a four-step wizard: Document Upload, Company Details, Review and Approval.
-Each step surfaces one task.
-Where a document or detail is required for regulatory reasons, the interface says why — Regulatory and Compliance, Accurate Records, Risk Mitigation — in plain language.
-This is consumer-grade UX clarity sitting inside an enterprise compliance tool.
-It was designed from scratch as a separate interface with a separate cognitive model, not as a simplified version of the buyer dashboard.
+The supplier flow is a four-step wizard: Document Upload, Company Details, Review, Approval, surfacing one task at a time.
+Where something is required for regulatory reasons, the interface says so in plain language rather than leaving the supplier guessing.
+I designed it from scratch with its own cognitive model, not as a stripped-down copy of the buyer dashboard.

-I ran usability sessions with stakeholders from each internal role and with external users simulating the supplier onboarding flow.
-Key changes from feedback: filtering options expanded to reduce time-to-insight in the risk dashboard; workflow status visibility improved across team members; the supplier onboarding wizard refined to reduce drop-off at the document upload stage.
+I ran usability sessions with each internal role and with external users walking through the supplier flow.
+Filtering expanded to cut time-to-insight in the risk dashboard, workflow status got clearer across team members, and the onboarding wizard was refined to reduce drop-off at document upload.